Assisting Hands Home Care | Chicago, IL and WI

 2. Cook the Christmas Feast Together

 A holiday home is filled with aromatic scents from the kitchen.
 Freshly baked gingerbread cookies and enticing hams are eagerly awaited by hungry guests.
-Give senior parents an opportunity to be a special part of the holiday feasts by cooking and baking together.
+Give your senior parents an opportunity to be a special part of the holiday feasts by cooking and baking together.

 Grandma and Grandpa will jump at the chance to join the grandkids in assembling a gingerbread house.
-Adult children will simplify the project for seniors by providing cookies, frosting, and tasty morsels.
+Adult children can simplify the project for seniors by providing cookies, frosting, and tasty morsels.
 Intergenerational holiday projects strengthen family bonds.

 To select healthy food options for your family’s quality meal this holiday, reference Good and Bad Foods for Seniors’ Brain Health blog.